HackXIt/APRG-group-projects/docs/GUIDE-Development-Setup-SFML.md

 # Execute in root project directory (APRG-group-projects)
 cmake --build . --target sfml-example
 ```

+Again, if the above does not work, you can use the CLion IDE to build the project.

+- Select the `sfml-example` target in the `Run/Debug Configurations` dropdown.
+- Click the `Build` button in the top right corner of the CLion IDE.
+- CLion will automatically build the project with the provided CMakeLists file.

 If the build is successful, you should see the following output: